BioJulia/PopGen.jl/docs/simulations/sibship.md

 :::tip plugging into relatedness
 The `relatedness` function will recognize the population names output from simulating siblingship and only estimate relatedness for the appropriate pairs.
-If you need this functionality, you are strongly discouraged from manually editing the resulting `PopData` from `simulate_sibship`.
+If you need this functionality, you are strongly discouraged from manually editing the resulting `PopData` from `simulatekin`.
 :::

 ### Ploidy